-It is also important to consider that the vascular remodeling modulated by angiogenic ligand PIGF and its target receptor Flt-1 is a crucial compensatory mechanism in many cardiac disorders outside pregnancy38.
-PIGF is elevated during myocardial ischemia and some studies have shown that PIGF, sFlt-1 or sFlt-1/PIGF ratio, when used in combination with standard biomarkers, strengthens prediction of outcome. sFlt-1 and PIGF are elevated in heart failure and sFlt-1 is a good predictor of outcome^{38,39}.
-Consistent with these findings, in the current study, angiogenic markers were associated with LV remodeling and diastolic dysfunction in the entire cohort.
+It is also important to consider that the vascular remodelling modulated by angiogenic ligand PIGF and its target receptor FIt-1 is a crucial compensatory mechanism in many cardiac disorders outside pregnancy.38 PIGF is elevated during myocardial ischaemia and some studies have shown that PIGF, sFIt-1 or sFIt-1/PIGF ratio, when used in combination with standard biomarkers, strengthens predictions of outcomes. sFIt-1 and PIGF are elevated in heart failure and sFIt-1 is a good predictor of outcomes.^{38, 39}.
+Consistent with these findings, in the current study, endothelial biomarkers were associated with LV remodelling and diastolic dysfunction in the entire cohort.

-Clinical and research implications
+Clinical and Research Implications

-The planned early delivery or expectant management for late preterm pre-eclampsia (PHOENIX) randomized controlled trial showed that planned early delivery in women with late preterm PE significantly reduced maternal adverse outcome, but with more neonatal unit admissions related to minor prematurity sequelae, such as short-term neonatal respiratory morbidity^{40,41}.
-An abnormal angiogenic profile in women with an established diagnosis of preterm PE identifies those at increased risk of adverse outcome, helping the decision-making process regarding the timing of delivery29.
-Regarding the risk of postpartum CVD in women with HDP, there is no consensus regarding clinical guidelines on how to optimally screen, prevent and manage cardiovascular risk after pregnancy complicated by HDP42.
-In addition, not all women who experienced HDP develop CVD later in life, indicating the existence of different levels of future risk43.
-The identification of circulating cardiovascular biomarkers of relevance for myocardial and coronary artery function in pregnancy may be of additional value to determine which women are at greatest risk.
-Peripartum screening based on maternal factors and echocardiographic data was able to detect, with excellent discrimination, the majority of women who went onto to develop postpartum hypertension within 6 months16.
-Integrating angiogenic markers in peripartum screening might enhance the prediction model or could allow the replacement of TTE, which needs to be performed by certificated and skilled operators, with a blood sample.
+The planned early delivery or expectant management for late preterm pre-eclampsia (PHOENIX) RCT showed that planned early delivery in women with late preterm PE significantly reduced maternal adverse outcomes, but with more neonatal unit admissions related to minor prematurity sequelae, such as short-term neonatal respiratory morbidity.^{40, 41} An abnormal angiogenic profile in women with an established diagnosis of preterm PE identifies women at increased risk of adverse outcomes helping the decision-making process regarding the timing of birth.29 Regarding the risk of postpartum CVD in women with HDP, there is no consensus regarding clinical guidelines on how to optimally screen, prevent and manage CVD risk after pregnancies complicated by HDP.42 In addition, not all women who experienced HDP develop CVD later in life, indicating the existence of different levels of future risk.43 The identification of circulating cardiovascular biomarkers of relevance for myocardial and coronary artery function in pregnancy may be of additional value to determine which women are at greatest risk.
+Peripartum screening based on maternal factors and echocardiographic data was able to detect the majority of women who went onto to develop postpartum hypertension within six months with excellent discrimination.16 Integrating angiogenic markers in peripartum screening might enhance the prediction model or could allow the replacement of TTE, which needs to be performed by certificate and skilled operators, with a blood sample.
 In addition, PIGF might also be used as a proxy for maternal cardiovascular system adaptation to pregnancy, even in women without HDP.
 Lower PIGF levels indicate maternal cardiovascular maladaptation and could potentially identify women at risk of postpartum CVD.
-Although it is well known that women with history of HDP have an increased risk of CVD22, the vast majority of postpartum CVD still occur in women without HDP.
-For instance, more than 1 in 10 patients were found to be hypertensive in the first year postpartum after a normotensive pregnancy44.
-As pregnancy offers a window of opportunity for CVD screening in young adult women, vascular markers in isolation or combined with TTE assessment, could help identify women at risk of future CVD^{36} .
+Although it is well-known that women with history of HDP have an increased risk of CVD,22 the vast majority of postpartum CVD still occur in women without HDP.
+For instance, more than 1 in 10 patients were found to be hypertensive in the first year postpartum after normotensive pregnancies.44 As pregnancy offers a window of opportunity for CVD screening in young adult women, vascular markers in isolation or combined with TTE assessment, could help identify women at risk of future CVD.36